Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 ## Device testing:

-All aspects of the website mentioned above were also manually tested on the following devices: iPad 2, iPhone 8, Macbook Pro.
+All aspects of the website mentioned above were manually tested on the following devices: iPad 2, iPhone 8, Macbook Pro.

 ## Browser Testing:

-All aspects of the website mentioned above were also manually tested on the following browsers:
+All aspects of the website mentioned above were manually tested on the following browsers:
 Chrome, Safari, Mozilla Firefox

 ## Friends & Family User Testing: